 Sweeping Changes by the New Zealand FMAThis all changed in 2017 when the New Zealand Financial Market Authority, or FMA, began receiving complaints about forex brokers advertising as regulated businesses.
 As a result of these complaints the FMA chose to adopt new changes, starting with a physical office in New Zealand.
 Currently, any New Zealand FSP that wishes to undertake forex activity must obtain a Derivatives Issuer License.

 As forex broker license specialists, we warn potential brokers and investors to be cautious with any broker advertising as an FSP that doesn’t appear on the New Zealand FMA’s official list of forex brokers who possess a Derivatives Issuer License.
+A recent example is the firm Forex Hub Limited, which was recently flagged by the FMA for falsely claiming to hold a license in New Zealand.
 Should you be interested in obtaining a license in New Zealand, establishing an FSP, or have any inquiries related to forex broker licenses, don’t hesitate to contact us.

 Have a look at some of the additional services our clients have found to be helpful in the growth of their business.